nachocaru/xaprb.com/content/blog/2014-04-21-ultima-online-sharding.md

 > broken into shards and reality was broken along with it.

 True?
 False?
-It's easy to verify that the storyline is true, but is this how we ended up with "sharding" in the database world?
+It's easy to verify that the storyline is true, but is this how we ended up with "sharding" in the database world, especially in MySQL?

 Note: I'm paraphrasing the conversation from the cocktail party.
 My memory isn't that good.